Atlanta, GA · Entrepreneur · Mentor

 The most powerful thing you can do for someone is believe they can get back up.

 When I was down, the people who helped most weren't the ones who felt sorry for me.
 They were the ones who acted like my comeback was already decided.
-That's who I try to be.

 Weekly Newsletter